 For children's social care complaints we follow a different procedure that you can read about here.

-Sometimes not all contacts we receive are complaints, comments or compliments and we're unable to treat them as this.
-Where this is the case we will always tell you and if you don’t agree with us, please Customer Feedback, Information and Improvement team and let us know.
+Sometimes not all contacts we receive are complaints or compliments and we're unable to treat them as this.
+Where this is the case we will always tell you and if you don’t agree with us, please contact the Customer Feedback, Information and Improvement team and let us know.